flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 !!! note "MCDU Web Interface on iPad"
     ![Web MCDU Interface on the iPad](../assets/mcdu-server/web-mcdu-ipad.png "Web MCDU Interface on the iPad"){loading=lazy}

+It also allows to use your real printer to be used as a cockpit printer for the MCDU.

 ## Starting the MCDU Web Interface

 ### Start the MCDU Web Interface Server